 Antidepressants alter the balance of some of the chemicals in the brain (neurotransmitters).
 SSRI antidepressants mainly affect a neurotransmitter called serotonin.

 About 5-7 in 10 people with moderate or severe depression have an improvement in symptoms within a few weeks of starting treatment with an antidepressant.
 However, up to 3 in 10 people improve with dummy tablets (placebos), as some people would have improved in this time naturally.
 So, if you have depression, you are roughly twice as likely to improve with an antidepressant compared with taking no treatment.
 But, they do not work in everybody.
 As a rule, the more severe the depression, the greater the chance that an antidepressant will work well.

 Note: antidepressants do not necessarily make sad people happy.
 The word 'depressed' is often used when people really mean sad, fed-up, or unhappy.
 True depression is different to unhappiness and has persistent symptoms (which often include persistent sadness).
-See separate leaflet called Depression for more information about this condition.
+See separate leaflet called Depression for more details.

 How quickly do SSRI antidepressants work?

 Some people notice an improvement within a few days of starting treatment.
-However, an antidepressant often takes 2-4 weeks to build up its effect and work fully.
-Some people stop treatment after a week or so thinking it is not helping.
+However, an antidepressant often takes 6-8 weeks to build up its effect and work fully.
+Some people stop treatment after a week or so, thinking it is not helping.
 It is best to wait for 3-4 weeks before deciding if treatment with an SSRI is helping or not.